This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Airway clearance techniques:

 Give your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Your child may need to eat foods that have extra calories, fat, vitamins, or calcium.
-Ask your child's PHP if your child needs to be on a special diet.
+Ask your child's healthcare provider if your child needs to be on a special diet.

 Do not smoke around your child: